gabeklein/expressive-mvc/README.md

 <h2 id="concept-lazy">Subscription based "lazy" updating</h2>

-Controllers uses a subscription model to decide when to render.
+Controllers use a subscription model to decide when to render.
 Through automatic subscription, components will **only** update for changes to values which are accessed on the first render.

-> Here `use` will not update `LazyComponent` when `bar` does change, because it *seems* to only use `foo` here.
+> Here `LazyComponent` will not update when `bar` does change, because it *seems* to only access `foo` here.

 ```jsx
 class FooBar {